uydevs/people-server/README.md

-# Personas Server
+# People Server

-For configuration file contact devs in charge
+For configuration file please contact devs in charge